We described the fundamental meaning of VIX backwardation. Namely that it hints markets participants may be beginning to panic.

 We however can not necessarily use it alone as a timing tool.
 In the second chart in this post we see many stock market bottoms when the curve initially inverts.

 When the VIX curve inverts pay attention, it could be a bottom.
-If you play it as a bottom understand that you are short convexity and you could very well be bent over in short order.
+If you play it as a bottom understand that you are short convexity.